Lesson 6.9

 hero image

-Physical activity plays a big role in the transition to adulthood.
 Schools keep kids active through Physical Education (PE), which gives them more energy, helps improve concentration, and supports healthy interaction.
 There's more structure to PE than most people realize.

 Does your school provide kids enough PE time?

-Here are the state requirements:
+Here are California's requirements:

 Sports and Recess